Fathers' and Children's Equality, Inc.

 From its earliest days, it has been FACE's position that family court, which claims to act "in the best interest of the child*," actually harms children and puts them at greater risk by taking away one of their parents and protectors.
 It is FACE's position that a child's two parents are far better qualified and far better motivated to act in the child's best interest than is any judge.

 We began programs to bring this to public attention.
-FACE members attracted media attention by holding public demonstrations in front of county courthouses, at the Hughes Justice Center and the Statehouse in Trenton, and even at judges' homes.
+FACE members attracted media attention by holding public demonstrations in front of county courthouses, at the Hughes Justice Complex and the Statehouse in Trenton, and even at judges' homes.

 The Commission's April 1995 report contained 21 legislative recommendations and 10 general recommendations.
 The legislature enacted only four of the recommendations as a result of the commission's work (one more was enacted over 10 years later), and none of the general recommendations were implemented.
 Several of the general recommendations later became effective not by legislation, but by changes in court rules and procedures.